 Explore is a team that relies upon each other.
 We practice both interdependence and independence.
 Through amazing outdoor experiences, students will challenge themselves personally, physically and mentally.
 Working together, they will build memories to last a lifetime.

-The Explore program offers 18 credits towards graduation and courses consist of: Physical Education 11, Outdoor Education 11, Pre-Calculus 11, English 11 and Biology 11.
+The Explore program offers 18 credits towards graduation and courses consist of: Outdoor Pursuits of Physical Education 11, Outdoor Education 11, Pre-Calculus 11, English 11: First Peoples and Life Science 11.
 (See Course Content page for more detailed course descriptions.)

 Twenty years from now you’ll be more disappointed by the things that you didn’t do than by the things that you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.